 The DMA requires VDF personnel to be trained and deployable during exercises or emergent situations to support civil organizations, as representatives of the Joint Staff Headquarters’ (JFHQ) Joint Operations Center (JOC), and when deployed with VANG units across the Commonwealth.
 Due to resource constraints and operational tempo, TAG has established a continuing requirement for the VDF to augment VANG capabilities within the range of civil support capabilities, specifically described in the JFHQ “NGCS Playbook.”

-VDF is organized in a Regimental system, with a Communications Battalion, and Force Headquarters.
-VDF training concentrates on two MOSs, aligned to the TAG’s NGCS priorities for VDF: (1) Communications (COM); (2) Civil Security and Support (CSS); and (3) Emergency Support Services (ESS).
-Accordingly, the VDF has establish the CSS and COMM MOSs to answer the TAG’s mission needs.
+VDF is organized in a Regimental system, with a Support Operations Group (SOG) and Force Headquarters (FORHQ).
+VDF training concentrates on Soldier Mission Trainings (SMTs), aligned to the TAG’s NGCS priorities for VDF: (1) Communications (COM); (2) Civil Security and Support (CSS); and (3) Emergency Support Services (ESS).
+Accordingly, the VDF has established the COM, CSS and ESS SMTs to answer the TAG’s mission needs.

-The VDF Regulation (VDFR) 350-1 prescribes the policies, procedures, and curriculum for initial appointment, training, and career management of the CSS MOS, and the attached VDFR 350-2 does the same for the COMM MOS.
+The VDF Regulation (VDFR) 350-1 prescribes the policies, procedures, and curriculum for initial appointment, training, and career management, and VDFR 350-2 does the same for OCS.
 (See links below.)